-Fire fighters control and put out fires to protect lives and property.
-They also provide rescue services at serious vehicle and industrial accidents, carry out fire hydrant inspections and maintenance, and conduct inspections and risk assessments of private, industrial and commercial properties.
-Fire fighters also work closely with communities to raise awareness of fire safety and prevention strategies.
+Firefighters work in teams to directly help in emergency incidents.
+They assist in safeguarding people, property and/or the environment including responding to fires, vehicle accidents, rescues and other emergencies.
+They carry out fire hydrant inspections and maintenance, and conduct inspections and risk assessments of private, industrial and commercial properties.
+Firefighters also work closely with communities to raise awareness of fire safety and prevention strategies.

-Fire fighters in Western Australia also conduct planned and controlled burns of bush land area to minimise the the damage caused by uncontrolled fires during the summer bushfire season.
+Firefighters in Western Australia also conduct planned and controlled burns of bush land area to minimise the damage caused by uncontrolled fires during the summer bushfire season.